oasis-tcs/dps/Contributions/InformationModel/README.md

 ### Designed IM
 Design is a human process involving pattern recognition, judgement calls among multiple options and the likelihood of errors and omissions.
+The [designed IM](Designed/dps.jidl) was created by *analyzing* the user interface of the online Metadata Generator and modeling the information needed to replicate that UI.
+Alternatively an IM can be *synthesized* by white-boarding what a tool should look like, then using an application-specific declarative IM to instantiate the desired tool using a general purpose spec-driven toolkit written in any programming language and UI library.

 ```
 Source = Record